Weekly technical market insight

 (Technical change on this timeframe is often limited though serves as guidance to potential longer-term moves)

-Despite the trendline breach—a sign buyers have taken the wheel—primary trend structure on the monthly scale reveals the trend has faced lower since early 2008, unbroken (as of current price) until 1.4376 gives way—April high, 2018.
+Despite the trendline breach, primary trend structure has faced lower since early 2008, unbroken (as of current price) until 1.4376 gives way—April high, 2018.

 Given February’s movement, 1.4376 represents the next upside objective.